event-engine/docs/docs/tutorial/part_VI.md

 Hopefully this will change in a future version of PHP, but, for now, we have to live with the workaround and give `ImmutableRecordLogic` a hint that array items of the `users` property are of type `string`.

+{.alert .alert-light}
 *Note: ImmutableRecordLogic derives type information by inspecting return types of getter methods named like their corresponding private properties.*

 Internally, user names are used as the array index so the same user cannot appear twice in the list.
-With `Building\State::isUserCheckedIn(string $username): bool` we can look up if the given user is currently in the building. `Building\State::users()` on the other hand returns a list of user names like defined in the `__schema`.
+With `Building\State::isUserCheckedIn(string $username): bool` we can look up if the given user is currently in the building. `Building\State::users()` on the other hand returns a list of user names.
 Internal state is used for fast look ups and external schema is used for the read model.
 More on that in a minute.

 ## Command Processing